davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 Conventional wisdom goes that the time it takes to read or write data on a disk is proportional to the amount of data you read or write.
 Since the X axis of each graph ("bytes transferred") increases at an exponential rate, doubling progressively at each point, this would imply the graph of the latency vs bytes transferred should also rise exponentially, roughly doubling at each point ...

 ... and it does, eventually.
 But look at the left side of each graph: for smallish I/O sizes of about 64 KB or less, both graphs are roughly flat.
 This means the time it took to read 1 KB of data was about the same as it took to read 32 KB of data.
 Weird, right?
-(We'll see a little later why this happens.)
+(This happens because there's a fixed cost of setting up a disk I/O operation, which dominates the cost of actually reading/writing data for small I/O sizes.)

 With these characteristics in mind, let's re-evaluate or two map data structures.